eikmeier/agent-based-covid-19/README.md

 Attributes and methods solely relating to spaces and subspaces are stored in <b> spaces.py </b> <br>
 Details and information about the scheduling process of agents to spaces are stored in <b> schedule.py </b> <br> </br>

+## Documentation Notes

+Documentation is located in the <b> documentation </b> folder.
+Currently, just the COVID Summer 2021 MAP Write-up is located in there.
+This PDF explains the design decisions and basic structure of the codebase.

+## Acknowledgments

-*This code was largely written by Erik Nelson [nelsoner] and Jiyoung Chang [changjiy] under the guidance of Professor Eikmeier during a 2021 Summer MAP Research Project*
+*This code was largely written by Erik Nelson [nelsoner] and Jiyoung Chang [changjiy] under the guidance of Professor Eikmeier during a 2021 Summer MAP Research Project at Grinnell College*

-##### This README.md was last updated on 08/06/2021
+##### This README.md was last updated on 04/17/2022